Richard E. Gray III

 - Represented the State of Texas in the higher education school finance litigation LULAC v.
 Richards;

-- Represented elected officials in redistricting litigation from 1980 to present.
+- Represented elected officials and other groups in redistricting litigation from 1980 to present.

-- Successfully sued the State of Texas in Texas Taxpayer & Student Fairness Coalition, et al vs. Michael Williams, et al, a 2012-13 school finance litigation case in which six plaintiff groups sued the State of Texas regarding its system for funding public schools.
-In his decision, State District Judge John Dietz ruled favorably for the plaintiffs in finding the Texas school finance system was in violation of the Texas Constitution’s prohibition of a statewide property tax, as well as inadequate, and inequitable.
-The case is expected to be appealed to the Supreme Court of Texas.
+- Lead counsel for the Texas Taxpayer and Student Fairness Coalition in Texas Taxpayer & Student Fairness Coalition, et al vs. Michael Williams, et al, a 2012-13 school finance litigation case in which six plaintiff groups sued the State of Texas regarding its system for funding public schools.

 - Represented a large drug store chain in a price fixing suit brought by an insurance carrier.
 Mr. Gray’s client was granted summary judgment in its favor on all claims.
 The case was appealed to the Texas Supreme Court with Mr. Gray’s client prevailing at every stage.

 - Lead counsel for school districts in a trial that lasted over three months Edgewood v.
 Kirby that lead to the reform of the entire Texas system of school finance.

 - Was retained by the State of Texas to defend how the state funded higher education in LULAC v.
 Richards and after a jury trial that lasted in excess of three and a half months, the State of Texas prevailed and its system of funding higher education was deemed constitutional.

 - Defended numerous physicians in medical malpractice cases, never having lost a medical malpractice suit.

 - Tried a mold case on behalf of a homeowner to a jury verdict in excess of $1 million dollars.